ashirwad0201/Handwritten-Captcha-Recognition/README.md

 In the folder test_image, I have tested certain images which I have provided for you to test.
 You can also add your images.
 Change their path in submission.py test function.

 ### Details of my Model:
 1. It is a Sequential Model.
 Two Convolutional 2D Layers of 32 and 128 Neurons each.
-The first layer is of 32 neurons having a kernel of 5X5 and taking 2X2 strides with Relu Actiavtion.
+The first layer is of 32 neurons having a kernel of 5X5 and taking 2X2 strides with Relu as a Activation function.
 It is Input Layer.
 The next is 128 neuron layer having 3X3 kernel and 1X1 Strides and Relu Activation.Each of the layers have a Pooling Layer.

 2. A flattening and Dropout Layer with 0.3 dropout to prevent Overfitting of the model.